dsuch/pymqi/docs/examples.rst

   close to raw C speed.
 On modern-day hardware, such a programming pattern can be used to easily achieve a throughput of thousands of messages a second,

-* Again, using CMQC.MQGMO_FAIL_IF_QUIESCING is a recommended programming practice.
+* Again, using pymqi.CMQC.MQGMO_FAIL_IF_QUIESCING is a recommended programming practice.

 ==========================================
 How to specify dynamic reply-to queues